eahlberg/needle-count/README.md

 - end-to-end (e2e) tests

 Unit tests can be found in the respective project directories.
 E2E tests can be found in `e2e-test.sh` and the files needed are in the `e2e-test` dir.

-N.B.: the e2e tests may not work on other platforms than Linux.
+_N.B.: the e2e tests may not work on other platforms than Linux._

 It should be possible to run the tests from the project directory, see `Makefile`.

+## Caveats
+- The goal is that the code should lean more towards readability and simplicity rather than performance and complexity, e.g in the usage of advanced language features and extensions.
+- The F# version doesn't use libraries for things where it could be warranted (e.g. argument parsing).
+This is mostly due to lack of familiarity with the ecosystem.